SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

 \subsubsection{DP-based FL frameworks}

-DP~\cite{dwork2008differential}\cite{dwork2014algorithmic}\cite{dwork2006calibrating} is a privacy technique with strong information-theoretic guarantees to add noises to the data\cite{chaudhuri2009privacy}\cite{song2013stochastic}~\cite{abadi2016deep}.
-A dataset satisfying DP can resist any analysis of private data, in other words, the data adversaries obtained is almost useless for speculating other data in the same dataset.
-By adding random noises to the raw data or the model parameters, DP provides statistical privacy guarantees for individual records, thereby making the data impossible to be restored to protect \emph{data controller}s' privacy.
+By adding random noises to the raw data or the \lgp{model updates}, DP achieves that the corrupted parties (or the centralized server) cannot infer any specific data owners' data are used in training from the obtained model updates.

-Client-level DP can prevent any \emph{data controller}s from trying to reconstruct the private data of another \emph{data controller} by exploiting the global model.
-In FL frameworks, the applications of DP can be classified into two categories: the central model of DP (CDP for short) and the local model of DP (LDP for short).
-As demonstrated in Figure \ref{fig.DP}, in the setting of CDP, the model update parameters generated in each round are firstly aggregated by the centralized server and then perturbed by centralized server. \sls{Simply put}, the model parameters are private to all other \emph{data controller}s except the centralized server, i.e. the server must be trusted.
-In the setting of LDP, each \emph{data controller} applies a differentially private transformation to their data prior to sharing it with the centralized server.
-So the model parameters are both private to other \emph{data controller}s and the server, and the server may be dishonest.
-LDP affords stronger privacy guarantees than CDP, but achieving it while maintaining utility is a challenge~\cite{bassily2017practical}.
-Additionally, there exists a trade-off between privacy and model accuracy, as adding more noises results in a greater privacy guarantee but may compromise the model accuracy significantly. \cite{sweeney2002k}\cite{el2008protecting}, l-diversity~\cite{machanavajjhala2007diversity}\cite{zhou2011k} and t-closeness~\cite{li2007t} can also apply to FL for data privacy protection, that may be applicable to different machine learning problems.
+In FL frameworks, the applications of DP can be classified into two categories: central DP (CDP for short) and local DP (LDP for short). \lgp{As shown in Figure \ref{fig.DP}, in the setting of CDP, the model updates uploaded by each party in each round are firstly aggregated by the centralized server.
+Then the noises are added to the aggregated global model updates.
+The noise will perturb the global model, thereby preventing any party from reconstructing the raw data of others by exploiting the global model to a certain extent.
+In the setting of LDP, each party adds noise locally on model updates prior to uploading them to the centralized server, which can prevent the server from reconstructing the raw data of parties by exploiting the model updates.
+Note that the centralized server generally must be trusted in the setting of CDP, while the centralized server can be dishonest in the setting of LDP.} LDP affords stronger privacy than CDP, but achieving it while maintaining utility is a challenge~\cite{bassily2017practical}.
+Additionally, there exists a trade-off between privacy and model accuracy, as adding more noise will provide a greater privacy guarantee but may compromise the model accuracy significantly.
+In addition, k-anonymity\cite{sweeney2002k}\cite{el2008protecting}, l-diversity~\cite{machanavajjhala2007diversity}\cite{zhou2011k} and t-closeness~\cite{li2007t} can also apply to FL for data privacy protection.